indyplaygame/Pseudokod/README.md

 VariableDeclaredException: Cannot declare a new variable: variable named 'name' is already defined.
 VariableNotDeclaredException: Cannot assign a value to variable: variable named 'name' does not exist.
 IllegalDataTypeException: Data type 'type' is not allowed here.
-MissingIdentifierException: Identifier expected in AssignmentExpression, but found: statement.
+MissingIdentifierException: Identifier expected in 'expression', but found: statement.
+IncompatibleDataTypeException: Data type 'type' was expected here, but received 'type'.
+ConstantAssignmentException: Cannot assign value to 'name' because it is a constant.
+StringTerminationException: Unterminated string found, expected the 'character' character to terminate the string.
+CharactersAmountException: Expected single character (found 'amount' of them).
+IllegalIndexTypeException: Identifier or NumericLiteral expected as list index, received 'type'.
+InvalidConversionDataTypeException: 'Type' cannot be converted to 'type'.
 IllegalConditionException: 'true' condition in while loop is not allowed.
 RecursionError: function cannot call itself.
 ```